 Things You May Need On Hand*:

-To celebrate you may want to purchase some Kwanzaa candles (three red candles, three green candles and a black candle), and we’ve found a few kid-friendly books on the Holiday as well.
+To celebrate you may want to purchase some Kwanzaa candles (three red candles, three green candles and a black candle).

 Find more activities to do with children on the official website, where I found most of my information.